 This course is set for the appropriate level of difficulty for children who would be in the eighth grade if they were in a public school.

-Live Classes: Thursdays, 11:00 a.m. to 12:00 p.m.
-Eastern Time.
-The first semester begins the week of September 2nd and ends the week of December 16th.
-The second semester begins the week of January 13th, 2020, and ends the week of May 11th.
+Live Classes: Thursdays, 11:00 a.m.
+Eastern Time, from the week of August 16th to the week of December 13th.
 Students unable to attend a live class will be able to access a recording of the class.

 Student Support: The instructor is available via email.